YuhanLiin/micropb/README.md

 # Micropb

-`micropb` is a Rust implementation of the Protobuf format, with a focus on `nostd` and embedded environments. `micropb` generates Rust code from Protobuf files.
+`micropb` is a [Rust](https://www.rust-lang.org/) implementation of the [Protobuf](https://protobuf.dev/) format, with a focus on embedded environments.

 Unlike other Protobuf libraries, `micropb` is aimed for constrained environments where no allocator is available.
-Additionally, it aims to be maximally configurable, allowing the user to customize the generated code on a per-field granularity.
-As such, `micropb` offers a different set of advantages and limitations than other similar libraries.
+Additionally, it aims to be highly configurable, allowing the user to customize the generated code on a per-field granularity.
+As such, `micropb` offers a different set of tradeoffs compared to other Protobuf libraries.

 #### Advantages
-- Supports non-std and **non-alloc** environments
+- Supports no-std and **no-alloc** environments
 - Reduced memory usage
-- Allows both statically-allocated containers (`heapless`, `arrayvec`) or dynamically-allocated containers from `alloc`
+- Allows both statically-allocated containers ([`heapless`](https://docs.rs/heapless/latest/heapless), [`arrayvec`](https://docs.rs/arrayvec/latest/arrayvec)) or dynamically-allocated containers from [`alloc`](https://doc.rust-lang.org/alloc)
 - Code generator is highly configurable
 - Fields can have custom handlers with user-defined encoding and decoding behaviour
 - Can enable either encoder or decoder alone